psychemedia/storytelling-notes/grateful_dead.md

 "'Away, away, o'er roof tree and steeple, o'er land, o'er sea, o'er hill, o'er dale, to my true love who awaits me in fell this night.'

-*'At the very moment that the goat set oflF, the companion threw himself on behind, and away they went like a blast through the air.
+"'At the very moment that the goat set oflF, the companion threw himself on behind, and away they went like a blast through the air.
 They were not long on the way, and in a trice they came to a crossfell.
 There she knocked, and so the goat passed through the fell to the Troll, who was her lover.

 "'Now, my dear,' she said, 'a new lover is come, whose heart is set on having me.
 He is young and handsome but I will have no other than you,' and so she coaxed and petted the Troll.